langyo/0721/README.md

 Ciallo～(∠·ω< )⌒★

-The engine of image hosting written in Rust.
+The engine of media hosting written in Rust.

 > Still in development.